11 Exceptions

 return 0;

 You can have multiple catch blocks to handle different exception types.
-The compiler tries them in order and uses the first one that matches:
+The handlers are tried in order and the first one that matches wins:

 #include <iostream>